-Unit: TTHB
+Unit: MTHB

-Equity exposures 2019 2018

-1. Equity exposures

-1.1 Equities listed and publicly traded in the Stock Exchange

-- Book value 3,569.02 3,569.02

-- Fair value - -

-- Impairment (3,569.02) (3,569.02)

-1.2 Other equities - -

-2. Gains (losses) of sale of equities in the reporting period - -

-3. Surplus (deficit) from revaluation of available for sale equities - -

-Deferred tax - -

-Net surplus (deficit) from revaluation of available for sale equities - -

-4. Minimum capital requirements for equity exposures classified by the calculation methods

-- SA - -

-- IRB - -

-5. Equity values for commercial banks applying IRB which the Bank of Thailand allows to use SA - -
+Equity exposures 2020 2019 1.
+Equity exposures 1.1 Equity securities listed and publicly traded on a stock exchange (domestic and foreign securities) - - 1.2 Other equity securities (domestic and foreign securities) 4 4 2.
+Gains (losses) from sales of equity securities during the period - - 3.
+Revaluation surplus (deficit) of investments in equity securities designated at fair value through other comprehensive income (4) (4) 4.
+Minimum capital requirements for equity exposures classified by the calculation method: - SA - - - IRB - - 5.
+Equity exposures for the IRB reporting bank permitted by the Bank of Thailand to use the SA - - Total - -